sgmurphy/wordpress-plugins/backup/README.txt

 * Adjusted system behavior to prevent unintended schedule triggers in the free tier.

 = 2.0.8.7 =
 * Fixed an issue with remote backups cleanup during retention check
 * Added an option to override/disable PHP ini_set memory limit directive
 * Fixed an issue with local backup not being deleted after uploaded to remote destination
-* Fixed an issue with cron job looping if the backup job running time takes less then 60 seconds
+* Fixed an issue with cron job looping if the backup job running time takes less than 60 seconds
 * Display a notice if the local PHP version not equals to PHP CLI
 * Improved handling of the json state file
 * Fixed an issue with BOX Storage provider directory listing